“If you’re offered a seat on a rocket ship, get on, don’t ask what seat.”

 Ed Seykota: Seykota is a trend following trader featured in Trend Following.
 He turned $5,000 into $15 million over 12 years in his model account (an actual client account).

-Kenneth Tropin: Trend following trader Tropin made $120 million in 2008 as buy and hold collapsed.
+Kenneth Tropin: Tropin is a trend follower who made $120 million in 2008 as buy and hold collapsed.
 Earlier in his career he led John W. Henry’s firm.

 Those trend followers all started as one-man shops and that is inspirational.
 A small fraction of those huge fortunes would satisfy most people.
 What types of market trends made those fortunes?